Fasting Mimicking Diet: What Is It & What Are The Benefits?

 Odds are you’ve heard about fasting.
 Defined as "abstinence from eating," the potential medical benefits have increasingly been substantiated in animal and medical research projects and now extend to enhance cognitive function.
 But is there a way to reap the benefits of fasting without, well, fasting?
 The answer—maybe.

 Want to do a fasting mimicking diet?
 Here's what you need to know.

-Want to learn more from Dr. Kahn?
+Want to learn more from Joel Kahn?
 Check out the first-ever functional nutrition training, where he teaches classes on heart health and veganism.

 Dr. Joel Kahn is the founder of the Kahn Center for Cardiac Longevity.
 He is a summa cum laude graduate of the University of Michigan School of Medicine and is a professor of medicine at Wayne State University School of Medicine.
 He is owner of GreenSpace Cafe in Ferndale, Michigan.
 His books, The Whole Heart Solution, Dead Execs Don't Get Bonuses, and Vegan Sex are all available for sale now.